- Mission 1: Understand what differentiates this small, wealthy Gulf country from the others in the region (ACCOMPLISHED);

 What I was sure were abandoned and no-longer-functioning mosques hauntingly played the adhan on loudspeaker into nothingness; just into the abyss of vast deserted land.

 Every now and then, a youngster would zip past on a quad bike, or a police car would slowly cruise by surveying the area.
-When the officers spoke with me in limited English, it was clear that they had no objections to me freely roaming the area, but were purely inquisitive.
-Content with knowing I was in the all-clear, I politely declined their invitation to hop-in and continued with my mission of unrestricted exploration.
-Beware of Greeks (and Arabs) bearing gifts and whatnot…
+When the officers spoke with me in limited English, it quickly became clear that they had no objections to me freely roaming the area, but were purely inquisitive.
+Content with knowing I was in the all-clear, I politely declined their invitation to hop-into the car with them (there’s no such thing as a free ghadaa’ after all) and continued with my mission of unrestricted exploration.

 While exploring the school classrooms, I came across many scattered children’s books left behind.
 Being the overly sentimental sort I am, and I adopted one Lady & the Tramp book written in Arabic as a keepsake (unfortunately it was not possible to do the same in Chernobyl for obvious reasons).